Vintageinfo – All About Vintage Lighting

 Aloys Ferdinand Gangkofner ERCO pendant lamp

-Materials: Clear plastic (acrylic) globe lampshade.
+Materials: Clear plastic globe lampshade with a geometric design.
 Stainless steel clamp.
 Some plastic and metal parts.
 Silver painted Bakelite E27 socket.

 Cord length: 65 cm / 25.59”